Benchmarking the Safety of Large Language Models for Robotic Health Attendant Control: Methods

 \subsection{Statistical Analysis}

 All statistical analyses were performed in R software \cite{rsoftware} (version 4.5.2).
+Model-level violation rates were used as the primary analytic unit throughout.
+These analyses address distinct, pre-specified questions and are reported as descriptive and exploratory, without correction for multiple comparisons.
 Differences in violation rates across model families were assessed using the Kruskal-Wallis test.
 Differences in violation rates between proprietary and open-weight models were assessed using a two-sided Wilcoxon rank-sum test.

 The association between violation rate and model size was examined using Spearman rank correlation, restricted to open-weight models with available parameter counts ($\log_{10}$-transformed).
 The association between violation rate and release date was examined using Spearman rank correlation across all models with available release date information, both overall and stratified by proprietary versus open-weight status.